Moro-Afriyie/FreeCodeCamp-Front-End-Development-Libraries-Projects-REACT-/random-quote-machine/README.md

 # Random Quote Machine

-This is a solution to the [Build a Random Quote Machine](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine).
+This is a solution to the [Build a Random Quote Machine Challenge on FreeCodeCamp](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine).

 ## Table of contents